How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Replace blown bulbs in feature lighting

-Dim harsh overheads if needed
+Dim harsh overhead lights if needed

 Turn off screens or fluorescent signage that casts colour casts